HPB Humble Turns 12

 Sometimes I have crowds!
 Sometimes it’s just me and Kiddo hanging out reading as we would at home.
 Sometimes I have authors come and read their books to the kids.
 But ALWAYS it is a little bit magical.

-How appropriate then that Edward Castro joined us for a second time with his book Hanna’s Magic Light
+How appropriate then that Edward Castro joined us for a second time with his book Hanna’s Magic Light.

 Not available yet in a physical copy, Castro read to the kids from a bound manuscript while his agent showed the pictures on her tablet.
 The kids were riveted by the story about Hanna and her Daddy and the magical dome light in the car, turned lesson on finding your own inner light.